 Another career opportunity came and I guess what they say is right all along, that if it’s meant to be, it will be.
 Delays are never denials.
 The right time will come and it fucking did!

 Now it all made sense why it wasn’t given to me.
 My prayers shifted from ‘I want this’ to ‘I am ready.
 I leave it up to you.
 The right time will come.
 I know it will’.
-It was the universe’s way of forging me out of steel.
+It was the universe’s way to forge me out of steel.
 All those emotional

 mental breakdowns happened for a reason and it taught me how to take a leap of faith.